Platelet-Activating Factor and Related Lipids

 One effect of the plasma form may be to remove oxidized phospholipids from lipoproteins and atherosclerotic plaques that might otherwise contribute to their inflammatory properties.
 Thus, while oxysterols accumulate as atherosclerotic lesions mature, formation and destruction of oxidized phosphatidylcholines is a continuous process in both early and advanced lesions.
 In contrast, it has been suggested that the other products of PAF hydrolases, lysophosphatidylcholines, may be pro-atherogenic.
 In support of the latter view, large-scale epidemiological studies have found that elevated plasma PAF-acetylhydrolase/Lp-PLA2 levels are associated with an increased risk of coronary disease, stroke and mortality.

-PAF-acetylhydrolase has trans-acetylase activity also, and is able to transfer short-chain fatty acids from PAF to ether/ester-linked lysophospholipids.
+PAF-acetylhydrolase has trans-acetylase activity also and cano transfer short-chain fatty acids from PAF to ether/ester-linked lysophospholipids.
 The ether linkage in the lysophospholipid can be cleaved oxidatively by the microsomal alkylglycerol monooxygenase to yield a fatty aldehyde, which is then further oxidized to the corresponding acid as described in our web page on ether lipids.

 Oxidatively Truncated Phospholipids